SecurityBong/FlutterTrafficIntercept/README.md

 **Note**:
 Sometime above will not work.
 For that we need to use this below:

+We need to use both HttpClient _client, IOClient _ioClient.
+Also we need to make API call to _ioClient
 ```
 Future<SecurityContext> get globalContext async {
     final sslCert1 = await